-Anyone involved in earning miles and points from lucrative credit card sign-up bonuses knows that having a strong credit score is the difference between potentially getting approved or denied for a new card.
+Anyone involved in earning miles and points from lucrative credit card welcome bonuses knows that having a strong credit score is the difference between potentially getting approved or denied for a new card.
 Generally a credit score above 720 is considered ‘good enough’ for applying and getting approved for multiple rewards credit cards.

 If you’re in the hobby long enough you know that it’s also vital to maintain a high credit score, so I put together a list of ways you can help you keep your credit score healthy while still earning many more miles and points.
 It’s easy to earn 500,000+ airline miles and hotel points a year from credit cards and maintain a credit score above 720+.